ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 }
 ```

-If you now run `mbed test -l` this will now list only these tests:
+If you now run `mbed test --run-list` this will now list only these tests:

 ```
 mbedgt: greentea test automation tool ver.
 1.2.5